Odiabackend099/odiadev-adaqua-ai-website-2025/DEPLOYMENT_GUIDE.md

 ## 🚀 Quick Deployment Summary

-Your ODIADEV site is now **ready for deployment** with all critical fixes implemented:
+Your ODIADEV site is now **ready for full Render deployment** with all critical fixes implemented:

 ### ✅ **What's Fixed:**
 - ✅ Brain server binds to `0.0.0.0:$PORT` for Render